camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md

 ```

 :::note Web Modeler
 The configuration above only contains the Ingress-related values under `web-modeler`.
-Please note the additional [installation instructions and configuration hints](../../helm-kubernetes/deploy.md#installing-web-modeler-beta).
+Note the additional [installation instructions and configuration hints](../../helm-kubernetes/deploy.md#installing-web-modeler-beta).
 :::

 Using the custom values file, [deploy Camunda Platform 8 as usual](../../helm-kubernetes/deploy.md):